 - You can use baking soda and vinegar in the toilet and as a spray for the sink.

 - There is a multi-level marketing company called, Young Living, that sells Thieves Cleaner and you can use it on mildew and mold.
 It requires more work than chemicals but if you work hard you will have results.
-The story is supposedly something to the effect that a group of thieves that were spice traders, used the blend to rob plague victims and never caught the disease themselves.
+The story behind the cleaning spice blend is something to the effect that a group of thieves, that were also spice traders, used the blend to rob plague victims and never caught the disease themselves.
 When facing sentencing with the queen, to avoid death they gave the blend ingredients away.

 - Find local co-ops/farmers, Community-supported agriculture (CSAs), go to open farm days.
 The Weston A. Price Foundation (westonaprice.org) can help you find local, organic food and much more.